Should you learn Python, R or SQL? Investigative reporter Luuk Sengers discusses the ‘tribal war’ at hand in data journalism.

 At the intersection of data and journalism, lots can go wrong.
 It’s possible that while your story is true, it’s also wrong.
 New York Times data journalist Robert Gebeloff shares his tactics to avoid that: how not to publish a true but wrong story ever again.

-Recent events have shown that traditional journalistic practices might not be working as effectively as they used to.
+Referring back to the Five “W”s helps journalists address the fundamental questions that every story should be able to answer.
+Recent events, however, have shown that traditional journalistic practices might not be working as effectively as they used to.
 As such, here are a few additions to the Five “W”s that will surely come in handy for today’s journalists.

 Belgium data journalist Maarten Lambrechts shares his thoughts on why explorables are the future, and what makes an explorable explanation great.

 “There are a bunch of skills needed in building news apps, but at the most abstract level they fall into three buckets: Code, Design, and Journalism.
 Recruit people who have at least two of those skills and be willing to teach them the third.”
 Demand journalism skills, and the willingness to learn and other tips for new hires for your data journalism team.

 This article discusses the kinds of people you meet in newsrooms going digital, but it’s equally true for newsrooms embracing data.
 You’ll always find some Natives, Naturals, Collaborators, and Fearfuls.
 Whatever happens, you don’t want to be among the Fearful – fear is a bad advisor.
 Focus on the good side of innovation, and embrace it in your own pace.

 Three experts in data-driven news talk about the importance of cross border collaborations ahead of GEN’s Data Journalism Unconference: “”International collaborations, particularly in investigative reporting, represent a way to handle large data dumps at a time when resources are scarce.”